frenchy64/typed-clojurescript-play/README.md

 Playground for Typed Clojurescript.

+Run `lein typed check-cljs` and change the project.clj `:check-cljs` entry to configure which namespaces get type checked.

 Intended as an easy way to help complete Typed Clojurescript.
 Please report issues to [Jira](http://dev.clojure.org/jira/browse/CTYP), catch ambrose on #typed-clojure on Freenode, or post on the [mailing list](https://groups.google.com/forum/#!forum/clojure-core-typed).